Difference Between Squash and Racquetball

 What is Racquetball?

-Racquetball was originally created by an American tennis player, Joe Sobek who first called it Paddle rackets.
-He designed the game rules combining that from squash, tennis and handball.
+Racquetball was created by an American tennis player, Joe Sobek, who first called it Paddle rackets.
+He designed the game rules combining squash, tennis and handball.

-The game gained its popularity in England and its evolution eventually sought out its present namesake Racquetball.
+The game gained popularity in England, and its evolution eventually sought out its present namesake Racquetball.

 The ball used in this game is a bouncy rubber ball of 2.25 inches in diameter and requires the player to don an eye guard to protect the eyes from the bouncing ball.

 A professional Racquetball ball player also uses gloves for better grip and racquetball court shoes for enhanced forward and sideways movement.
-The service zone is outlined by the service line and the short line parallel to it.
+The service line and the short parallel line outline the service zone.

-The game a wide area to chose one’s service spot from.
+The game has a wide area to choose one’s service spot.

-A racquetball tournament may use any color of ball from red, green, black, blue and purple depending on the rules set and the players playing.
+A racquetball tournament may use any colour of the ball, from red, green, black, blue and purple, depending on the rules set and the players playing.

-For example, green and blue balls are designed to be the fastest whereas a black ball is used when senior citizens are playing for it is designed to be slow paced.
+For example, green and blue balls are designed to be the fastest, whereas black balls are used when senior citizens pay for them and are designed to be slow-paced.

 racquetball